lpredova/naughtypy/README.md

 ## You need to have BeautifulSoup installed to use it:

 	$ pip install bs4

+and sometimes you'll have to install parser libs

+    $ pip install --upgrade lxml
+    $ pip install cssselect

 ## And you run it with: